 You Will Have a Team of Professionals to Guide You Through the Process

 Dr. Patel will be working with a team of professionals who will help with your initial evaluation and measurements.
 But it is Dr. Patel who will assume the ultimate responsibility for determining whether eye surgery is an appropriate choice for you.
-She will be the one who will confirm the measurements to guide the procedure, performs the procedure, and provides the postoperative care.
+She will be the one who will confirm the measurements to guide the procedure, performs the procedure, and provide postoperative care.

 Talk with Dr. Patel about your questions and concerns regarding how corrective eye will be able to benefit you.
 She will be able to help you understand the benefits and limitations of the procedure.